 The manufacturing sector in the region reinvests in local operations and is growing to meet the demands of the marketplace.

 The region is dubbed America's Cultivation Corridor because of the high concentration of agriculture and biotech companies here, as well as the area's access to prime farmland, raw materials, academic excellence, talented workforce, customers and emphasis on agbioscience tech and innovation.

-Major tech companies such as Facebook and Microsoft have found DSM to be a strategic and cost-effective location for data center operations.
+Major tech companies such as Apple, Facebook and Microsoft have found DSM to be a strategic and cost-effective location for data center operations.

 Insurance and Financial Services

 Insurance and financial services play a significant role in the DSM economy.
-The area is an insurance hub, with more than 80 insurance companies located here and the highest concentration of employment in insurance and financial services in the United States.
+The area is an insurance hub, with almost 80 insurance companies headquartered here and the highest concentration of employment in insurance and financial services in the United States.

 With its location at the crossroads of the nation and its immediate access to transportation infrastructure such as Interstates 80 and 35, DSM has been recognized as a prime location for logistics, warehouse and distribution facilities.